jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 This is not about replacing human values with impersonal technology.
 It is about recognizing that our tools—from language to smartphones—are how we express and protect those values.
 Like the heroes in our favorite stories, we must consciously grasp the tools available to us, all the time in order to make the world a better place.
 Understanding ourselves as a technological species does not diminish our humanity—it empowers us to better preserve and enhance it.

-The pandemic is only an example of the test of evolution we, and every lifeform, run every day.
+The pandemic is only an example of the test of evolution we, and every life form, run every day.
 If we continue defining ourselves primarily through traditional identities we pass or fail that test of evolution almost by chance.
 If we can embrace our nature as a technological species and consciously shape the tools that increasingly determine our fate, we start the process of technological evolution self-awareness; what I call Techvolution.

 The choice, like any hero's journey, is ours to make.